Bobby, It's Cold Outside: Reception

+Viewing figures

+Leading out of an NFL doubleheader, the episode earned a 1.7 rating with an 8 share and was watched by 4.97 million viewers, which was the most watched show on Fox that night.

+Critical response

 Dennis Perkins of The A.V.
 Club gave this episode a C, stating "'Bobby, It's Cold Outside,' (title referring to one aforementioned credits filler gag) at least sees everyone's favorite ineffective psycho would-be murderer back in town for the holidays.
 Of all the recurring, non-cast characters, Bob's the one most likely to brighten up my day/any episode, simply due to Kelsey Grammer's obvious joy in the villainous role.
 (Plus, they always let him sing—put 'Carol Of The Bells' on your Sideshow Bob mix CD.)
 The never-to-end saga of Robert Underdunk [sic] Terwilliger's bloodlust for the blood of one Bart Simpson stretches all the way back to The Simpsons' 12th-ever episode, and he's been swinging and whiffing hard for some 29 years at this point.
 Like most recurring characters and bits, Bob's appearances have waxed and waned in comic effectiveness, but, hey, always nice to have Grammer in the house, once more essaying his second-most(?) famous role."

 Tony Sokol of Den of Geek gave this episode three and a half stars out of five and said "is a double-stuffed bag for the chimney.
 It is their annual Christmas episode, and these halls are decked.
 The episode features evergreen favorite recurring villain Sideshow Bob, who trims his tree with ornaments of bleeding Barts.
 And it bottoms out with our Springfield's favorite Grinch."